 Lodging Tax Funds

 The City of Tukwila uses lodging tax funds to help build a strong visitor economy.
-The City is working on ways to strengthen our position for day and overnight visitors, with the goal of positioning Tukwila as one of the premiere shopping, dining, and entertainment designations in the Puget Sound region.
+The City is working on ways to strengthen our position for day and overnight visitors, with the goal of positioning Tukwila as one of the premiere shopping, dining, and entertainment destination in the Puget Sound region.

 What is Lodging Tax Funding?